apache/ozone-site/docs/02-quick-start/01-installation/02-kubernetes.md

 ### Access the services

 Now you can access any of the services.
 For each web endpoint an additional NodeType service is defined in the minikube k8s resource set.
-NodeType services are available via a generated port of any of the host nodes:
+NodeType services are available via a generated port on any of the host nodes:

 ``` bash
 kubectl get svc